 Other than this, I rarely shop unless I am spiritually moved to purchase something for some reason or another.
 Fine, this probably happens a few times per trip, but you generally won’t find me spending money on clothes unless its either really cheap, necessary for my travels, or again, it calls me on a spiritual level (Girls – you know what I mean 😛 ).

-I have actually had a few massive garage sales myself (and am having one this weekend… message me if you are in OC because I’m practically selling everything I own!) which have helped me save a surprising amount of money for travels as well!
+I have actually had a few massive garage sales myself (and am having one this weekend… message me if you are in OC because I’m practically selling everything I own!) which have helped me save a surprising amount of money and are a major reason how I afford to travel as well!

 Shorts?
 Top?
 Garage sales.
 These black shorts were probably $1 and have been on every backpacking trip with me.